bstaple1/MTGA_Draft_17Lands/README.md

 ## UI Features

 - **Current Draft:** Lists the current draft type (i.e., Premier, Quick, or Traditional) that the application has identified.
-    - The application has been tested with Premier, Quick, and Traditional drafts.
     - In the Arena logs, P1P1 doesn't appear for Premier and Traditional drafts until after P1P2.

 - **Data Source:** Lists the current draft type (i.e., Premier, Quick, or Traditional) from which the application is pulling the card data.